opencv/opencv/modules/imgproc/doc/histograms.rst

 .. ocv:cfunction:: void cvCopyHist( const CvHistogram* src, CvHistogram** dst )

-    :param src: Source histogram
+    :param src: Source histogram.

-    :param dst: Pointer to destination histogram
+    :param dst: Pointer to the destination histogram.

 The function makes a copy of the histogram.
 If the second histogram pointer ``*dst`` is NULL, a new histogram of the same size as  ``src`` is created.
 Otherwise, both histograms must have equal types and sizes.
-Then the function copies the source histogram's bin values to the destination histogram and sets the same bin value ranges as in ``src``.
+Then the function copies the bin values of the source histogram to the destination histogram and sets the same bin value ranges as in ``src``.

 CreateHist